-VATICAN CITY – Four homeless people, one of them carrying his dog, helped Pope Francis celebrate his 77th birthday at the Vatican on Tuesday.
+VATICAN CITY – Three homeless men, one of them carrying his dog, helped Pope Francis celebrate his 77th birthday Tuesday, joining him for Mass and breakfast and presenting him with a bouquet of sunflowers.

-They live on the street in the Rome neighborhood just outside the Vatican's walls and were invited by the Holy See official in charge of alms-giving to attend the morning Mass, which Francis celebrates daily at the hotel where he lives on Vatican City grounds.
+The men live on the street in the Rome neighborhood just outside the Vatican's walls and were invited by the Holy See official in charge of alms-giving to attend the Mass, which Francis celebrates daily at the hotel where he lives on Vatican City grounds.

 Francis, who is making history as one of the more informal and down-to-earth popes, struck a modest note as he reflected on people's roles in the world.
 "Let the Lord write our history," he said in his homily.

-After Mass, all ate breakfast with Francis at the hotel's dining room.
+After Mass, all ate breakfast with Francis at the hotel dining room.

 Francis had already blown out the candles on his birthday cake, presented to him on Saturday by children at the Vatican.
 But another present awaits him: A delegation from his favorite Argentine soccer team, San Lorenzo, will give him a replica of their championship trophy.